 By taking the course right away, in your first year, you will meet 12 highly distinguished humanities faculty from a variety of disciplines, and you will fulfill a number of general education requirements (two LA, an HA, and an EC).
 The Sequence provides not only foundation for future studies but also creates for you an immediate community of engaged peers, who will support and enliven your studies not only during the adjustments of freshman year but across all four years at Princeton.
 Taking the course in the first year allows beginning students to meet and build close relationships with particular faculty in their areas of interest, and sometimes to find a new passion (e.g., philosophy, history, art history, classics, literatures in English French, German, Italian, Spanish, Russian, etc.).
 Humanities Sequence students often meet a faculty member with whom they go on to take more advanced seminars in sophomore year and beyond.

 The full-year sweep of the course, from ancient to modern, defines the Sequence.
-A broad survey course that “maps” the pivotal texts, events, and artifacts of the Western intellectual tradition, it is also an ongoing cultural conversation, with many unique opportunities to place these multi-layered, complicated texts in their material context (including excursions and trips to New York City).
+A broad survey course that maps the pivotal texts, events, and artifacts of the Western intellectual tradition, it is also an ongoing cultural conversation, with many unique opportunities to place its texts in their material context (including excursions and trips to New York City).
 In the fall semester, you will gain a strong foundation in classical texts and develop important bonds with faculty and peers.
-These conversations reach their full fruition in the second semester, as bonds intensify, your reading and writing skills are honed, and you see the intellectual threads of classical and medieval influences powerfully revealed in the Renaissance and Modern eras.
-Students who complete the full year will be eligible to apply for international opportunities in the sophomore year.
+These conversations reach their full fruition in the second semester, as bonds intensify, your reading and writing skills are honed, and you see classical and medieval influences taken up and transformed in the Renaissance and Modern eras.
+Students who complete the full year will be eligible to apply for international opportunities in the sophomore year, including trips to Greece and Rome.

 Fulfills four distribution requirements: